KhaosMC/khaos-utils/README.md

 - Project management

 # Prerequisits
-To download the bot (and its dependencies):
+To download the bot (and its dependencies).
+You may need to install `build-essential` on Linux, or the equivalent for any other OS:
 ```
 git clone https://github.com/KhaosMC/khaos-utils
 cd khaos-utils
+npm i sqlite3 --save
+npm i sqlite --save
 npm i discord.js@12 ws fs moment crypto node-fetch@2
 ```